maciejdudek92/yet-another-django-project-manager/README.md

 # Executable to create new Django project

 macOS only

 ## usage

-- -c, --create | create new Django project
+- start-project --name <default=backend> | create new Django project
-- -d, --docker | build Docker container from existing Django project
+- docker-build | not ready yet